 Cons:

-- Verbose and more complex to implement
+- Verbose and complex to implement

-- Steeper learning curve
+- Steep learning curve

-- More boilerplate code
+- Significant boilerplate code

 - Overkill for simple apps